iExecBlockchainComputing/idapp/api/README.md

 pm2 is used to run the server in the background.

-`pm2 list` to get the list of running processes.
+`npx pm2 list` to get the list of running processes.

-`pm2 logs` to get the logs of the running processes.
+`npx pm2 logs` to get the logs of the running processes.

 etc.